Vaida-Savickiene/Decision_Trees/README.md

 # Decision_Trees
-This repo contains an example of analysis using a Decision Tree algorithm built in Python using Colab.
+This repo contains an example of analysis using a Decision Tree algorithm built in Python